 Queen Victoria itinerary program is based on a “World Cruise”, roundtrip from Southampton UK, plus one-way itinerary segments, offered by Cunard each year.
 QV also sails in Europe (Canaries, Mediterranean and UK mini cruises), leaving from Southampton.

 Most Queen Victoria staterooms are 240-470-sq.foot Balcony rooms (591).
 There are a total of 1007 staterooms (of which 126 Suites, 591 Balcony, 100 Inside rooms) in 18 categories.
 QV also has 20 Wheelchair-accessible rooms.
-The largest aboard Victoria are the Grand Suites (2130 ft2).
-Eight types accommodation and thirty-one price grades are available on Queen Victoria.
-These include Queens Grill, Princess Grill and Britannia grades.
-Aft located are four Grand Suites which offer terrific ocean views from private balconies.
+The largest aboard Victoria is the Grand Suite (2130 ft2).
+Eight types of accommodation and thirty-one price grades are available on Queen Victoria.
+These include Queens Grill, Princess Grill, and Britannia grades.
+Four Grand Suites, which offer terrific ocean views from private balconies, are located aft.
 Other choices include Master Suites, Penthouse Suites, Queens Suites, Princess Suites, Balcony Cabins, Outside-View Cabins and Interior (no-view) Cabins.
-Regular cabins are small, but functional.
+Regular cabins are small but functional.

 Shipboard dining options - Food and Drinks